 Black garlic is fermented or aged fresh garlic that has been treated for an average of 10 days at high temperatures and humidity.
 Different compounds form during the Maillard reaction, causing it to go black and strengthening the powerful effects of the garlic.
 Black garlic offers stronger health benefits when compared to white garlic.
 It has a higher allicin content, which is the beneficial active ingredient in white garlic.
 It is also packed with amino acids and has almost double the number of antioxidants.
 Black garlic contains nitrogen oxide, which offers strong antiviral and antitumor effects.
 Due to the aging process, black garlic has all of the same health benefits as white garlic, but the effects are generally more powerful as it contains all the good properties at higher levels.

 Garlic is a delicious flavoring that has been used for hundreds of years.
-The impressive health benefits it boasts are becoming clear, making garlic an important part for anybody’s diet.
+The impressive health benefits it boasts are becoming clear, making garlic an important part of anybody’s diet.
 Fresh garlic cloves are the best option and should be crushed or chopped a few minutes prior to use to give the allicin time to release, unlocking its beneficial health effects.

 Some of the natural remedies that we source contain garlic extract, these have proven to help patients needing treatment for pathogens or high blood pressure.